Hadrianotherae

-Hadrianotherae or Hadrianutherae or Hadrianoutherai (Ἁδριανοῦ Θῆραι) was a town of ancient Mysia, on the road from Ergasteria to Miletopolis.
+Hadrianotherae or Hadrianutherae or Hadrianoutherai (Ἁδριανοῦ Θῆραι; "Hadrian's Hunt") was a town of ancient Mysia, on the road from Ergasteria to Miletopolis.
 It was built by the emperor Hadrian to commemorate a successful hunt which he had had in the neighbourhood.
 Coins from this town issued during the reign of Hadrian onwards are preserved.
 It seems to have been a place of some note; for it was the see of a bishop, and on its coins a senate is mentioned.
 No longer a residential see, it remains a titular see of the Roman Catholic Church.

 Its site is located near Balıkesir in Asiatic Turkey.